Java and Lokalise integration for internationalization (i18n)

 System.out.println(resourceBundle.getString("welcome"));

-This should properly localize and print out the resource value corresponding to the it-IT locale.
+This will correctly localize and print the specific value corresponding to the it-IT country code defined in your resource bundle.

 Locale locale_ru_RU = new Locale("ru", "RU");